Old Town Hall, Usk: History

 The building also acted as a judicial facility and, in 1840, the trial of some of the Chartist rioters were heard in the town hall.
 After the arcading on the ground floor was infilled to reduce draughtiness in 1859, the ground floor in the southern section was converted for use as a police station, with cells for incarcerating petty criminals, while the ground floor in the northern section was converted for use as a fire station.
 The 8th Monmouthshire Rifle Volunteer Corps was raised in Usk in October 1860 and paraded in front of the town hall before being sent on a march to Raglan Castle.

 The role of the town hall as a judicial facility ceased when court hearings relocated to the new Sessions House in 1877.
+The borough council, which had been managed by a court leet, was abolished under the Municipal Corporations Act 1883.
 The local board of health for the area was succeeded by an urban district with its headquarters in the building in 1894.
 Political meetings also took place in the town hall: a Conservative Association meeting under the chairmanship of George Somerset, 3rd Baron Raglan, whose seat was at Cefntilla Court, took place in June 1900.

 A monument, in the form of a granite column surmounted by an urn, which was intended to commemorate the lives of local service personnel who had died in the Second Boer War, was unveiled to the north of the town hall by the former portreeve of the borough, James Henry Clark, in 1908.
 The new urban district council continued to meet in the council chamber until 1936: the building then became the meeting place of the local club of the Royal British Legion and it was acquired by the club in the 1970s.